PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 ## Specification

-1. For jobs invoked with `&` or `Start-Job -ShowInHost`, or for jobs referenced in `Show-JobData`, hook up event handlers on the data stream collections for the job objects to capture the data from the jobs as it is added in real time, and show that data in the current terminal with the job ID in front of that data.
+1. For jobs invoked with `&!` or `Start-Job -ShowInHost`, or for jobs referenced in `Show-JobData`, hook up event handlers on the data stream collections for the job objects to capture the data from the jobs as it is added in real time, and show that data in the current terminal with the job ID in front of that data.
 Mirror how `ProgressInformation` is rendered when it comes to showing job data this way.
-1. Add a `&!` operator that starts a job with the data display turned off.
+1. Add a `&!` operator that starts a job with the data display turned on.
 1. Add a boolean property to `BackgroundJob` objects called `ShowData` that identifies if the job is currently configured to show data or not.
 1. Add an integer property to `BackgroundJob` objects called `ProcessId` that